-Kathy DiFiore, Founder of the Several Sources Shelters received her Undergraduate Degree in Psychology from the University of Rochester in 1969.
+Kathy DiFiore, Founder & President Emeritus of the Several Sources Shelters received her Undergraduate Degree in Psychology from the University of Rochester in 1969.
 In 1979, she received her MBA from NYU and is currently studying for her doctorate in Education at the University of Phoenix online.
 From 1970 to 1978, she was a member of the NY State Advisory Committee to the U.S. Civil Rights Committee.
 Her business career included holding the position of Personnel Director, American Express, Credit Card Division and Personnel Director at Degussa Chemicals Corporation.

 In 1981, Kathy decided to turn her own home into a shelter for mothers and their babies.
 As the demand for her help for pregnant women grew, Kathy made a decision to leave the corporate world and devote herself full-time to helping mothers and babies.
 She now operates four residential shelters in New Jersey, a national hotline 1-800-662-2678, and “Our Gift of Hope” mobile sonogram center in Englewood, NJ.